EduardoTorresCruz/Memoria/README.md

-# CMPM-Final-Project
+# Memoria
-Final Project for CMPM 120 at UCSC
+Final Project for CMPM 120 and ARTG 120 at UCSC

 ## Credits
 Julian Lara